-Model E-3A channels are patched as inserts to your console's input channels.
+Model E-2A channels are patched as inserts to your console's input channels.
 Where they are inserted depends on whether you are using the Dugan Speech System (see page 12), the Dugan Music System (see page 14), or both.

-NOTE: When an actor both sings and speaks, it is best to route the same mic through two Dugan channels (one for the Music and one for the Speech System) and switch between them.
+When an actor both sings and speaks, it is best to route the same mic through two Dugan channels (one for the Music and one for the Speech System) and switch between them.
 See Musical Theater on page 62 for more information.

-The Model E-3A provides the following connectors:
+The Model E-2A provides the following connectors:

-• AES 1-8, AES 9-16
+AUDIO 1-4, AUDIO 5-8, AUDIO 9-12

-These two DB-25 connectors each carry eight balanced AES I/O channels, and are wired with the Tascam pinout (see Appendix A: Connector Pinouts).
+These three DB-25 connectors each carry four balanced I/O channels, and are wired with the TASCAM digital pinout (see Appendix A: Connector Pinouts).

-When the unit is powered off, bypass relays connect all AES input pairs to their respective output pairs.
-This lets you turn off the unit while allowing AES throughput without unpatching.
+When the unit is powered off, bypass relays connect all input channels to their respective output channels.
+This lets you turn off the unit while allowing audio throughput without unpatching.

-AUD IN/OUT 1-8
+• AUD IN/OUT 1-8